What is that smell?????

 Flatulence, breaking wind, farting, ripping one, and passing gas…taboo not only to do in the presence of others but also to openly discuss.

 We are all friends here, right?
-So we can sit down over a cup of digestive tea and chat about all things gas related.
+So we can sit down over a cup of digestive tea and chat about all things intestinal gas related.
 We have no secrets and certainly no shame!
-(Some links might be affiliate links by the way.)

 Gas is NOT the act of breaking wind.
 Gas is actually a natural byproduct of the digestive process, comprised of nitrogen, hydrogen, carbon dioxide, methane and oxygen.
 Yep, it really is that simple.